 Determine the Licenses You Need as an Insurance Agent

 Finally, when learning how to become an agent and deciding where you want to work, it’s important to know which licenses you need and if you have to pay for them on your own.
 When considering this career switch, make a plan for how you can attain the licenses you need.
-At Farm Bureau, agents cover the cost of their state license after completing the Reserve Agent Program.
+At Farm Bureau, agents cover the cost of their state license after completing the Agent Development Program.

 If you’re thinking about becoming a Farm Bureau insurance agent, now is the time to take the leap.
-Provided you earn your Series 6 and 63 licenses during the Reserve Agent Program or have your Series 6 and 63 when you contract, you'll get a $5,000 sign-on bonus!
+Provided you earn your Series 6 and 63 licenses during the Agent Development Program or have your Series 6 and 63 when you contract, you'll get a $5,000 sign-on bonus!

 Start Making a Difference in Your Community

 When you make the switch to a career in insurance, you’re helping those around you protect themselves and the things they care about.
-If you want to test out this career path and see if selling insurance is right for you, try Farm Bureau’s Reserve Agent Program.
+If you want to test out this career path and see if selling insurance is right for you, try Farm Bureau’s Agent Development Program.
 Our program for new agents lets you develop your skills and get first-hand experience without needing to quit your current job.
 After completing the four-month program, the transition to a contracted agent is simple.
 Get started today to make a difference in your local neighborhood.